+The bachelor project document, along with the other examinations and the internship-test, that the learning objectives of the study programme has been uptained.
 The Bachelor's project must document the student's understanding of and ability to reflect on the practices of the profession and the use of theory and method in relation to a real-life problem.
 The problem statement that must be central to the programme and profession, is formulated by the student, possibly in collaboration with a private or public company.
 Cphbusiness approves the problem statement.